API Conformance Scan

 Clicking an issue in the result list provides further details on it, such as the description and ID of the test that the scan performed, the URL the scan called, the response time of the API, and the size and content type of the response.
 The issue details also show which response codes Conformance Scan expected to receive as well as where that expectation comes from.

 You can download a copy of the report, for example, to share the results outside the platform.
+If you do not want the full report with all the details, you can also export just the found issues as a CSV list.

 Expected and unexpected HTTP status codes